-These baked Cojita zucchini fries are a healthier way to enjoy crispy, crunchy, veggie fries!
+These baked zucchini fries with Cotija cheese are a healthier way to enjoy crispy, crunchy, veggie fries!
 It's also perfect for the time of year when we all start drowning in zucchini and summer squash.

 I like salty fries, so I thought this would be a nice way to get more flavor without adding loads of table salt.
 I was originally concerned these fries wouldn't stay as crunchy as I wanted them to, but I was pleasantly surprised by how well the panko and Cotija crisped up!